Coins mention in the bible that was in circulation in the Holy Land during Jesus’ life.

 This is the coin believed to be part of the 30 pieces of silver given to Judas to betray Jesus.
 The coin was struck in Syria and was in general circulation during the life of Christ.

 Reverse: Eagle standing left on prow holding palm

 Matthew 26:14-15 “Then one of the 12, called Judas Iscariot, went unto the chief priests, and said unto them, ‘What will ye give me, and I will deliver him unto you?’
 And they covenanted with him for 30 pieces of silver.”.

 Pontius Pilate, AE Prutah, minted in 29A.D. during Christ’s final year of ministry.

 He was the most famous of the Roman Procurators in Judaea, he ruled under Tiberius during the trial and crucifixion of Jesus on April 17, 30 A.D.

-Obverse: Three bound ears of barley, outer two ears droop; surrounded by inscription ( IOYAIA KAICAPOC).
+Obverse: Three bound ears of barley, outer two ears droop; surrounded by the inscription ( IOYAIA KAICAPOC).

 Reverse: Libation ladle (simpulum) surrounded by the inscription, TIBEPIOY KAICAPOC (of Tiberius Caesar) and date LIS (Year 16 = 29 A.D.).

 John 18:28 – 19:42 – Pilate then went out unto them, and said, What accusation bring ye against the man?…